SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 *Make sure the headset is ON and worn on your head during this process.*

-Before using AutoBone, you must prepare your body proportion values by standing straight up and pressing the "Reset all proportions" button under the "Body Proportions" tab.
-If this is not done, then the height value used in calculations will be incorrect.

 **VERY IMPORTANT:** During the recording, you **must** keep your heels in the same position, otherwise the resulting values will be invalid.

 #### Video guide